HOW TO FIND SLANT ASYMPTOTE OF A FUNCTION

 Solution :

-In the given rational function, the largest exponent of the numerator is 2 and the largest exponent of the denominator is 1.
+In the given rational function, the degree of the numerator is 2 and the degree of the denominator is 1.

-Clearly, the largest exponent of the numerator is greater than the largest exponent of the denominator by one.
+Clearly, the degree of the numerator exceeds the degree of the denominator exactly by one.
 So, there is a slant asymptote.

-To get the equation of the slant asymptote, we have to divide the numerator by the denominator using long division as given below.
+To get the equation of the slant asymptote, we have to divide the numerator by the denominator using long division as shown below.

 In the above long division, the quotient is (x + 5).